blake-c-aggienetwork/advent-of-code-2022/README.md

 - Part 1 not that hard
 - Part 2 was only solved in time because I saw on a message board to modulo the worry values by the product of all test values
 - I would not have decided to do that in 1 million years

+#### Day 12
+- Wrote a DFS for this that ended up being too slow, then I went to sleep for work
+- Wrote a BFS the next day

 ## Run Locally